This post may contain affiliate links. Please read my disclosure policy.

 in this Fresh Tomato Vinaigrette!

-Between shoving as many as I can into the freezer and canning jars, I come up with a few new ways for us to enjoy them.
-Like this Fresh Tomato Vinaigrette.
-It just makes sense – a vinaigrette is mainly an acid, some seasonings and oil, so the tomatoes do a fine job of filling most of the role of the acid.
-I did add a couple tablespoons of cider vinegar to round things out, but the tomatoes do most of the work.
+It just makes sense – a vinaigrette is mainly an acid, some seasonings, and oil, so the tomatoes do a fine job of filling most of the role of the acid.
+I did add a couple of tablespoons of red wine vinegar to round things out, but the tomatoes do most of the work.

 This stuff is amazing on something like a steak salad, or a submarine sandwich.
 Not surprisingly, it is pretty darned good on a tomato salad too.
 It livens up roasted veggies and it’s heaven splashed lightly over scrambled eggs.
 I love it for a dipping sauce with a toasted cheese sandwich.

-I used a perfectly ripe slicing tomato, but in the past, I have use tomatoes that a little past their prime.
-In that case, you might want to taste the vinaigrette and add a little extra vinegar, because the riper the tomatoes, the less acidic, and you want the balance of acid – sweet – oil.
+I used a perfectly ripe slicing tomato, but in the past, I have used tomatoes that are a little past their prime.
+In that case, you might want to taste the vinaigrette and add a little extra vinegar, because the riper the tomatoes, the less acidic, and you want the right balance of acid and sweet.
 Just a little taste will tell you if you need to adjust anything.
-You do need a box grater for this and this is the one I am currently using – Cuisinart Box Grater.
-I like it better than my old one, and every kitchen needs a box grater, right?

 - 1 large garlic clove